lin2025/gpt3.5/README.md

 ## :globe_with_meridians:
 A ChatGPT webpage is a lightweight single-page chat application that can be deployed statically, with no need for a server.

-> Download and open the index.html file, input your OpenAI API key to get started.
+> Download and open the <kbd>index.html</kbd> file, input your OpenAI <kbd>API-Key</kbd> to get started.
 Functions include: OpenAI account balance query, customize system prompts, context, adjustable temperature settings, undo, re-answer, clear context, tokens statistics, and export chat history.

 ## 介绍